Paulkelvin/alx-low_level_programming/0x0B-malloc_free/README.md

 - Task3: Write a function that returns a pointer to a 2 dimensional array of integers.
 Task4: Write a function that frees a 2 dimensional grid previously created by your alloc_grid function
 Task5: Write a function that concatenates all the arguments of your program.
+Task5: Write a function that splits a string into words